michaelmarty/UniDec/readme.md

 * Added "Config m/z Peak FWHM", "Config m/z Peak Shape", and "Config Sample Mass Every" parameters.
 If "Config m/z Peak FWHM" is specified as a float or integer, it will use that and skip the automatic peak width determination.
 * Enabled relative paths.
 * Added "All" or "None" keywords on "Apply Fixed Mods" and "Disulfides Oxidized."
+* Added "Config File" keyword to load a specific config file.

 Fixed major bugs with 2D zooming and plotting.